rrwang1/hugo-toha.github.io/content/posts/call/achievements/index.md

   Urban electric load forecasting with mobile phone location data.
   *Asian Conference on Energy, Power and Transportation Electrification (ACEPT), 2018.*
   **The work was completed when Stefan Selvarajoo was a final-year undergrad.**

+## Opportunities
+For undergrads at SCSE of NTU, you may join us through FYP or the [URECA program](https://www.ntu.edu.sg/ureca/Pages/default.aspx).
+For undergrads from the external, we have visiting student positions from time to time.
+We welcome undergrads who wish to pursue research careers to contact us.
+Please send the following three items to tanrui@ntu.edu.sg:

+- Your CV with research or lab work highlighted;
+- The latest transcript;
+- Mandatory: A signed reference letter from your university professor or the e-mail address of a university professor who can comment on you.

+Only shortlisted candidates will be contacted.